IsaacG/exercism-solutions/mentoring/python.md

 [PEP-257](https://peps.python.org/pep-0257/) says docstrings should begin with a single line summary which should be a complete sentence, ending in a period.
 [PEP-257](https://peps.python.org/pep-0257/) says docstrings which are multiple lines should start with a one line summary.
 The summary should be followed by a blank line then the rest of the docstring.
 Docstrings should be imperative ("Do something ..." or "Return ...") vs descriptive ("Does sometime ..." or "Returns ...").
-Commas (`,`) should be followed by a space, just line in this sentence!
+Commas (`,`) should be followed by a space, just like in this sentence!
 Operators like `=` should be space padded.
 Function definitions should be separated from other expressions by exactly two blank lines.